 Tennis elbow or Lateral Epicondylitis is a common chronic condition of the extensor muscles of the forearm.
-It is characterised by pain in the region where the wrist extensor muscles originate (pulling the knuckles up).
-The most common cause of this condition is chronic one-sided overload from a high volume of repeated contraction which stresses the tendon.
+It is characterised by pain in the region where the wrist extensor muscles originate (pulling the knuckles up) – the outside region of the elbow.

 Most patients seen with tennis elbow have manual jobs such as electricians, plumbers, gardeners and production operatives which involve repeated heavy lifting, tool use, gripping & pulling actions.
 Although it is commonly referred to as tennis elbow, the prevalence in tennis athletes is <5% and has been reported with other racket sports, swimming and throwing sports.
 The highest prevalence is those aged 35-50 with no significant differences between sexes.

-Please find the patient resources section of our website where we have created a series of recommended exercise programmes.
-To access these, please contact us to obtain the password.
+Based on your limitations and goals, you will be prescribed a personalised and progressive home exercise programme designed to gradually strengthen the soft tissues affected.
+Please find the patient resources section of our website where we have created a series of recommended exercise programmes for tennis elbow.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.